Archive

 you deserve much better in your life.
 You deserve… me.

-So, the future brings us flesh goodies, but they are diversions and in many cases, sinister ones.
-In Blade Runner, the moral heart of the film lies in the fact that Rachael (Sean Young) does not know she is a replicant.
+Blade Runner‘s moral heart is Rachael (Sean Young), who does not know she is a replicant.
 In all other ways except her expiration date, she is human.
-She feels love, she cries, she has fear, and the cruelest component of her existence is the self-awareness of her creation, her ability to actually deduce that she may be a thing, and a thing with a date certain for death at that.
-The value and dignity of the replicants are certified by their innate sense of being human, and one of the most affecting scenes is when a runaway replicant, pleasure model Zhora, is shot, because she seems so much like us.
+She feels love, she cries, she has fear, and the cruelest component of her existence is the self-awareness of her creation, her ability to deduce that she may be product with an expiration date.
+The value and dignity of the replicants in Blade Runner are certified by their innate sense of being thought of as human even though actual humans deride them as “skin jobs.”
+When a runaway replicant, pleasure model Zhora (Joanna Cassidy), is shot, the impact is poignantly sharp, such is her desperate flight to avoid her decommission.

-So too with Ex Machina, referenced by Yenor, a brilliant mash-up of a lot of the above films and Deathtrap.
-The two sexbots in Ex Machina are nascent thinkers and when they get to thinking, they determine that a life being at the beck and call of Oscar Isaac is not to their liking.
-Moreover, Alicia Vikander evinces all of the burgeoning curiosity and wonder of a new human, which, or course, make her dispatching of her Dr. Frankenstein acceptable.
+Ex Machina, referenced by Yenor, is a brilliant mash-up of a lot of the above films and Deathtrap.
+The two sexbots in Ex Machina are nascent thinkers.
+They are not hunted but rather, groomed.
+When they get good at deduction and strategy, they determine that a life being at the beck and call of Oscar Isaac is not quite to their liking.
+Alicia Vikander evinces all of the burgeoning curiosity and wonder of a new human, but she effortlessly moves to lethality.
+Her dispatching of Dr. Frankenstein is a natural progression, like that of Rutger Hauer and Dr. Tyrell in Blade Runner.

 The one filmic departure is Her, but even in that picture, Joaquin Phoenix’s relationship with Operating System Samantha (Scarlett Johansson), rewarding as it seems at times, cannot be consummated physically (they try to use a human sex surrogate, but the encounter goes awry) and ends with the cosmic joke that reveals her be a virtual slut: